AndreasBurger/gardener-extension-provider-gcp/docs/usage/usage.md

 ## Support for VolumeAttributeClasses (Beta in k8s 1.31)

-To have the CSI-Driver configured to support the necessary features for [VolumeAttributeClasses](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/) on GCP for shoots with a k8s-version greater than 1.31, use the `gcp.provider.extensions.gardener.cloud/enable-modify-volume` annotation on the shoot.
-Keep in mind that as of 1.31 you _must_ also configure the `kube-apiserver` to enable the `storage.k8s.io/v1beta1` API group.
+To have the CSI-Driver configured to support the necessary features for [VolumeAttributeClasses](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/) on GCP for shoots with a k8s-version greater than 1.31, use the `gcp.provider.extensions.gardener.cloud/enable-volume-attributes-class` annotation on the shoot.
+Keep in mind to also enable the required feature flags and runtime-config on the common kubernetes controllers (as outlined in the link above) in the shoot-spec.

 ## Kubernetes Versions per Worker Pool